Saints & Sinners (Whitesnake album): Production and internal tensions

 By January 1982, all of the backing tracks for the upcoming project were near completion, but Coverdale spent the Christmas break assessing the situation and "decided the time had come to sort out the future of Whitesnake before things got any worse".
 He then called for a meeting with all the members to plan to dismiss John Coletta, former Deep Purple manager and his company Seabreeze.
 Apparently, the group had not been satisfied with the financial state caused by a majority of music publishers.
 Alongside Coletta's dismissal, the majority of the members were informed that Whitesnake had been put on hold and that they had been fired.
 Moody said, "I didn't know what was going on and I didn't really care.
 I spoke to David and he said 'I'm putting the band on ice' or on a holding pattern or whatever and I said fair enough, I've had enough anyway," leading to his dismissal.
 On the contrary, in Coverdale's view, Micky "elected to go to a darts match at his local pub instead".
 During the recording of Saints & Sinners, Paice became increasingly "distant and unfocused."
 Coverdale attempted to address the issue privately with Paice, hoping to understand what was troubling him, but this ultimately resulted in Coverdale dismissing Paice from the band.
 With Coletta out of the picture, the rest of the band's management and the line-up was at stake.
 Marsden later remarked that "David [Coverdale] decided he would be king of Whitesnake".
 Coverdale stated that while the band members were "cruising along on gold status," he personally aspired to achieve the greater success of "hungry for platinum."
 Ultimately, the upcoming tour and its upcoming album coinciding the tour were scheduled in March had already been shelved.
 Marsden remained with the group until another meeting in April, later informing him that he was let go.
 The group were planning to visit Japan but that was also ditched during the meeting.
 Only Jon Lord remained with the band during the band's hiatus.
+Originally, the album was planned to be released on February and March, but this was later shelved due to the group's temporary disbandment.